Sheep-y/Attack-Improvement-Mod/README.md

 > Not sure why the game didn't do this.
 When set to true, armour of damaged location will have a striped pattern instead of solid.

-**Enhance Heat and Stability Preview**
+**Show Numeric Combat Data**

-> Setting: `ShowHeatAndStab`  (true/false, default true)
+> Setting: `ShowNumericInfo`  (true/false, default true)
 >
-> When set to true, display heat and stability numbers in the selection panel (bottom left) and targeting panel (top center), and predicts post action numbers.
-Predictions supplied by the game and is subject to all its quirks and bugs and mods.
+> When set to true, display heat, stability, movement, and distance numbers in the selection panel (bottom left) and targeting panel (top center), and predicts post action numbers.
+> Prediction numbers are supplied by the game and is subject to all its quirks and bugs and mods, such as `FixHeatPreview`.

+**Fix Heat Meter Prediction**

 > Setting: `FixHeatPreview`  (true/false, default true)
 >